dana-ross/adrian/README.md

 1. `chmod 775 ./adrian`
 1. `./adrian` to start the server

+To use a YAML config file in a different location, specify it with the `--config` parameter when starting Adrian.
+For example: `./adrian --config /etc/adrian/adrian.yaml`

 Test it by loading a font CSS file, such as http://example.com/font/Arial.css (replace `example.com` with your server's hostname and `Arial.css` with the name of a font available to Adrian.

 ### docker-compose